computationalmystic/project4-group13/shaw-13.md

 - There will be a method to comment on a submission
 - These methods require there to be a class for Students, TA, Submissions, and Courses

+### Login (All Users)
+- should know what kind of user is logging in via their id
+- takes username and password, verifies through comparing keys hashed before sending to database
+- returns user to appropriate dashboard

 ## Some Classes
 - Student Class: needs to store a list of courses, personal information (name, id, address, etc.), files, grades for each class, and assignments.
 There also needs to be methods for students to submit/resubmit assignments, view classes, view class materials, etc.).
 - TA Class: stores list of courses, personal information, and assignments.
 The methods will include things like viewing assignments, grading assignments, and commenting on assignments.